 Due to the complexity of dyeing synthetics, you must use the stovetop method to maintain an almost boiling temperature for the duration of your dyeing (around 180 F°).

 - Before dyeing, remove any visibile stains on the fabric.
 This will help achieve uniform color results when dyeing.
-Prewash item in warm, soapy water.
+Prewash item in warm, soapy water without any fabric softener.
 This helps to remove any finishes that may interfere with dye absorption.

-- Lay fabric out on a flat surface.
+- Lay damp fabric out on a flat surface.

 - Traditional Tie Dye: Pinch, pleat or fold fabric to make a design.
 Wrap rubber bands tightly around fabric at various points.
 The rubber bands act as a resist and create white spaces.
 The more rubber bands you use and the tighter they are wrapped, the more white space there will be.